xRET2pwn/xret2pwn.github.io/_posts/2022-09-14-Myths-About-External-C2.md

 In this blog post I will show you how to build a External C2 in your C2.
 Excuse me I can not show any actual code in my C2 Framework (Falcon One).

+Here is the final code [Github](https://github.com/xRET2pwn/Blogposts-Tools/tree/main/Implement%20External%20C2%20Feature%20in%20your%20C2%20like%20Cobalt%20Strike), Do not continue.

 # Table of Content